yanhick/middlebot/readme.md

 #MiddleMan

 A generic middleware manager, inspired by Connect.
+Instead of using routes, you can use any category you need.

 ## Use